Monaco: Personal Taxation

+Monaco has not levied a general income tax since 1869.
 Only French nationals pay income tax in Monaco.
-The amount payable is assessed according to the principles of French tax law and is paid directly to the French Government.
-By way of exception French nationals do not pay income tax if any one of the following 3 situations apply:
+The amount payable is assessed according to the principles of French tax law and the tax is paid directly to the French government.
+However, French nationals do not pay income tax if any one of the following three situations apply:

-- they are attached to the Prince's household; or
+- they are attached to the Prince's household

 According to a revision of the tax treaty between Monaco and France agreed in 2001, French nationals who took up residence in Monaco after 1989 began to pay French wealth tax from 2002.

-For other than French nationals, residence is not an issue affecting taxation in Monaco, since income tax and capital gains taxes do not apply.
-However, if an individual is in business as a sole trader or on his own account, he will be taxed according to the principles of the the Business Profits Tax (see Domestic Corporate Taxation).
+For other than French nationals, residence is not an issue affecting taxation in Monaco, since income tax and capital gains tax do not apply.
+However, if an individual is in business as a sole trader or on his own account, he will be taxed according to the principles of profit tax (see Domestic Corporate Taxation)..

-All employees in Monaco are liable to pay social insurance contributions; see Social Security Taxes.
+All employees in Monaco are liable to pay social insurance; see Social Security Contributions.